 Find the Library's resources using Primo Search

-Use Primo Search to find books and ebooks on your topic:
+Use Primo Search to find information your topic:

-After you have run a search, use the Refine My Results panel to limit to books or eBooks
+After you have run a search, use the Refine My Results panel to limit to specific types of resources like books

 For more information on borrowing, see the Library's Borrowingwebpage.

 Finding a print book on the shelves

 CALL NUMBERS identify and organise items by specific topics.
 Charles Sturt University uses the DEWEY System for each item.
 Read the call numbers from left to right on each book shelf and always include all letters after the number!

 HOW TO READ OUR CALL NUMBERS